plumvillage/newsletter/src/2024/vi/articles/includes/transmission-gathas-vn.md

 > *(Faye Nhi Nguyen; Pháp danh: Tâm Hướng Dương)*
 > > By seeing the nature of affinities planted since beginningless time
 > > The authentic fruit of insight reveals itself as a **storehouse of joy**
-> > Walking this ancient path suddenly we realize that there was never a time when we were not wonderful together
+> > Walking this ancient path suddenly we realize that there was never a time when we were not wonderfully together
 > > Sunflowers waving in the gentle breeze quietly reveal the wondrous Dharma Body.

 {% image "article2024/Done-Review of the Year/Lamp transmission/Sr Ly Tuong.JPG", "noFloat" %}